RahulModak74/BATTERY_REIMANNIAN_PAPER/README.md

 We prove that Synge's world function—a fundamental construct in General Relativity measuring geodesic distance—arises universally on ANY physics-constrained Riemannian manifold, independent of dimension, metric source, or physical domain.
 We demonstrate that Bayesian Variational Autoencoders naturally construct this geometric structure, enabling computable world functions and Van Vleck determinants for arbitrary systems.
 Validation across electrochemistry, cybersecurity reveals identical mathematical patterns (√t growth, exponential acceleration, stress accumulation), providing empirical evidence for geometric universality.
 This unification makes 110 years of differential geometric methods—previously requiring months of tensor calculus—accessible through standard machine learning, with 20-200× computational speedup enabling real-time physics-constrained state estimation.

+LORENTZIAN EXTENSIONS..

+pdf explains early success with multiple TO DOs..

+Here is what we are attempting in Lorentzian sector..
+Key Contributions

+Lorentzian VAE Geometry – We introduce a pseudo-Riemannian pullback metric with indefinite signature into a Bayesian VAE framework, allowing learned latent manifolds to encode timelike, null, and spacelike structure.

+Automatic Two-Point Invariants – Synge’s world function and Van Vleck determinants are computed directly from the learned geometry using automatic differentiation, avoiding manual tensor derivations.

+Uncertainty-Aware Geodesic Analysis – The Van Vleck determinant provides a principled measure of uncertainty and focusing/defocusing behavior in learned geodesic predictions.

+Computational Acceleration – Once trained, the model evaluates relativistic geometric quantities in milliseconds, enabling large-scale parametric sweeps that are infeasible with traditional solvers.

+LORE